2018–2019 United States federal government shutdown: On airports

-Some airports such as the Philadelphia International Airport, launched food and item donations for federal employees who were affected by the shutdown.
-Other airports such as the Miami International Airport, and the George Bush International Airport, closed down terminals in order to spread out the TSA workers that were available.
+The Philadelphia International Airport launched food and item donations for federal employees who were affected by the shutdown.
+The Miami International Airport and the George Bush International Airport closed down terminals due to a shortage of TSA workers.

 On January 25, flights destined for LaGuardia Airport in New York were halted to a groundstop by FAA officials due to staffing shortages directly as a result of the shutdown.
 As a result, several flights to and from neighboring airports in the Northeast, specifically Philadelphia and Newark, suffered significant delays of their own.
 Soon after that, appropriations passed and the government reopened.

 The shutdown delayed software updates to the Boeing 737 MAX airplane which may have caused the crash of Ethiopian Airlines Flight 302.

 Judiciary and law enforcement

 During the shutdown, court-appointed private lawyers who represent indigent defendants worked without pay.
 The Federal Judiciary initially had a goal of sustaining paid operations through January 18, 2019.
 It said it would run out of money to sustain court operations no earlier than January 25, but perhaps as late as February 1.
 Failing funding, the Judiciary would operate under the terms of the Antideficiency Act.
 This Act does not allow federal agencies to expend federal funds before an appropriation, nor to accept any voluntary services.
 The judiciary had 33,000 employees nationwide.
 Under the Constitution, Supreme Court Justices, appeals court judges and district judges would continue to be paid.

 The shutdown caused many delays and disruptions in cases.
 Budgets were watched carefully to be able to pay public defenders, DNA testing, informants, and travel costs to interview victims and witnesses.
 Staffing issues also brought about concerns and constraints with prisons lacking the staff to safely hold attorney-client visits, and caused a delay in bail hearings.